 The Medical University of Vienna is the largest medical institution in Austria and one of the most important research centres in Europe.
 With its long history and tradition, which covers 650 years, it has developed into a highly modern research institution.
-It employs a staff of 5,500, of which 3,600 are academic staff.
+It employs a staff of more than 6,000, of which 4,200 are academic staff.
 1,600 are medical doctors at Europe’s largest university hospital, the Vienna General Hospital.
-Each year more than 100,000 patients are treated as inpatients, 53,000 operations are conducted and about 540,000 outpatients receive initialtreatment in the day clinics.
+Each year more than 60,000 patients are treated as inpatients, 45,000 operations are conducted and about 500,000 outpatients receive initialtreatment in the day clinics.
 Creating, sharing and applying knowledge are inextricably linked at the MedUni Vienna – research, teaching and patient care are in constant dialogue with each other.

 Faculties and programmes

 Medicine degree programme | Dentistry degree programme | Medical Informatics master’s programme | Molecular Precision Medicine master's programme | Postgraduate continuing education courses for health professionals

 PhD Programmes: Cardiovascular Tissue Regeneration and Repair; Endocrinology and Metabolism; Immunology; Infection Biology; Malignant Diseases; Medical Imaging; Medical Informatics, Biostatistics & Complex Systems; Medical Physics; Molecular Mechanisms of Cell Biology; Molecular Signal Transduction; Neuroscience; RNA Biology; Signaling Mechanisms in Cellular Homeostatis; Vascular Biology;